grannycart/anja-n-david-wedding/Ceremony_Script.md

 ## Recessional
 1. music continues to play, louder.
+2. David and Anja walk out together (what does everyone else do?)
-2. 2nd, chiller, song ready for long run-out.
+3. 2nd, chiller, song ready for long run-out.
-3. Pops takes the mic to guide people to the champagne toast.
+4. Pops takes the mic to guide people to the champagne toast.